 Airstream Interstate 19

 Unofficially nicknamed “The Cabin,” the Interstate 19 has almost all the luxury for which the bestselling Airstream Interstate is known.
-However, it all fits into a scant 19 feet and 5 inches, making it an agile, all-wheel drive, off-roading “glamper van.”
+And it all fits into a scant 19 feet and 5 inches, making it an agile, all-wheel drive, off-roading “glamper van.”

 Aside from the luxurious bed, a few features make the Interstate 19 one of the best Class B RVs.
 Airstream went out of its way to include as many amenities from its 24-foot counterpart as possible.